 Exercise protects your thinking and memory skills and also improves your brain function.
 First, exercise increases your heart rate which promotes the flow of oxygen and blood to your brain.
 Exercise also stimulates the release of hormones which enhance the growth of brain cells.

-Regular exercise is especially important for older adults since ageing — combined with inflammation and oxidative stress — promotes changes in brain function and structure.
+Regular exercise is especially important for older adults since aging — combined with inflammation and oxidative stress — promotes changes in brain function and structure.
 (3)

 SUMMARY: Regular physical activity improves blood circulation to the brain and promotes brain memory and health.
 It reduces mental decline among older adults.

-Energy loss that occurs during exercise promote recuperative processes when asleep thus getting better sleep quality.
+Energy loss that occurs during exercise promotes recuperative processes when asleep thus getting better sleep quality.
 (7)

 Furthermore, since exercise increases your body temperature, the body temperature increase improves sleep quality by helping it drop during sleep.